yb303/js-svg-font/README.md

 A lightweight javascript support for svg fonts

 The js is about 250 lines of code.
 8KB of text.
 A js font file (converted from svg) can be like 20KB.
+Obviously, the SvgPath class can be used to parse and draw svg paths ("d" attribute) unrelated to fonts.

 ### Pre-process: